Skip to content

 Key Facts and Common Pitfalls

-Costs: Childcare in Berlin is largely free of charge for the care itself.
-However, you will typically pay a monthly contribution towards meals (Verpflegungsanteil), which is usually around €23 per child.
-Kitas may also charge small additional fees for special activities, though these are capped.
+Costs Beyond the Voucher: Childcare in Berlin is largely free of charge for the care itself.
+However, you will pay a monthly contribution towards meals (Verpflegungsanteil), which is typically €23 per child.
+KiTas may also charge small additional fees for special activities, with a cap of €100 per month per child from January 2025.
+If you're struggling to secure a KiTa spot, especially for a child over one year old, remember your local Jugendamt has a legal obligation to help you find a place.

-Navigating the German bureaucracy for family benefits can be overwhelming.
+Navigating German bureaucracy for family benefits can be overwhelming.
 For insights into other important support like parental allowance (Elterngeld) and child benefit (Kindergeld), refer to our guides on Elterngeld and Kindergeld.
+For a deeper dive into Berlin's childcare landscape, explore our comprehensive KiTa Berlin guide.

 Need the full checklist for your situation?